abouthugo/100day/README.md

 ### Day 17: APIs

 **Progress:** I started an API for questions.
 The main purpose is to store questions and answers for an interactive presentation.
-I want to display the participants answers real time after they are done answernig the questions in the middle of the presentation.
+I want to display the participants answers real time after they are done answering the questions in the middle of the presentation.
 I managed to set up 2 express routes with connections to an MLab database.
 I still need to add a way to post answers to the database.

 **Thoughts:** Its been a little while since I've done backend stuff and I've gotta say that node js makes is very simple and easy.
 I saw a video from Wes Bos not too long ago where he used es6 syntax in his nodejs script and I decided to find the video and copy how he did the set up (which is very minimal).
 I ABSOLUTELY love how es6 syntax looks on node!